 You need to visit the dentist to examine the gum tissues.
 If the dentist finds out that you have some periodontitis symptoms, this is advanced gum disease; then you may need the gingivectomy procedure.
 Some of the periodontitis symptoms include loose gums that may shift from the original position, pain, bad breath, bleeding, and swollen gums.
-This can be treated through laser or surgery, but the oral specialist will determine depending on the intensity of the condition.
+This can be treated through laser or surgery, but the dentist will determine depending on the intensity of the condition.
 If the condition is advanced, the last resort may be a surgical procedure.
 But if the specialist thinks otherwise, he can recommend periodontitis gingivectomy, which is effective.

 If you have long gums or gum disease, you can ease the discomfort by going to the dentist to determine if you are eligible for the surgical procedure, and your gum issues will be solved.